wukm/574/README.md

 * various coding problems/solutions
 * implementations in python

-I don't provide any project specs or MATLAB code here, as I don't own them.
+I don't provide any project specs or <s>MATLAB code here</s>, as I don't own them.
+(I recieved permission to host the code for this course).

 HOWEVER, most of the material is straightforward enough.
 Many of the datasets I work with can be found at the